 Therefore, the insurance policies that were issued and delivered in another state cannot be considered Tennessee contracts, even if the accident took place within the confines of the state.
 In addition, the court found that the state follows the lex loci contractus doctrine in insurance coverage disputes, which means that the substantive law of the state where the insurance policy was issued and delivered will control any court proceedings.

-Call a Tennessee Accident Attorney
+Call a Tennessee Accident Lawyer

-If you have questions about how this ruling may affect your claims or have other questions about an accident involving an uninsured motorist in the Nashville area, let the experienced accident attorneys at Calhoun Law, PLC help.
+If you have questions about how this ruling may affect your claims or have other questions about an accident involving an uninsured motorist in the Nashville area, let the experienced accident lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and private consultation of your case.